upendrabhattarai/ForLoopsInShell/README.md

 done
 ```

-Let's take a variable called `numbers` and items in the list represented by the `numbers` variable are `1 2 3 4`.
-Our block of code contains `echo $numbers` which basically prints out each item in the `numbers` variable.

 |Loop component                    | Value  |
 |----------------------------------|--------|
 |variable_name                     | number |
 |list                              | 1 2 3 4|
 |body (command(s) to be executed)  | echo   |

+Here our variable is called `numbers` and items in the list represented by the `numbers` variable are `1 2 3 4`.
+Our block of code contains `echo $numbers` which basically prints out each item in the `numbers` variable.
+In this example, we have this for loop written in multiple lines with some indentation for readability however it can also be written in a single line or without indentation.
+You might notice that when you start for loop and press enter after the first line, the second line starts `>` sign rather than the regular command prompt `$`.
+This simply means that the shell is awaiting further commands to complete it.

+---
+## Examples
 Let's create some files using for loop.
 We can use `touch` command to create empty files.

 ```bash